sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.markdown

 happen.
 Once the init and kthreadd tasks are created, we call `cpu_startup_entry(CPUHP_ONLINE)`.
 Any coprocessors have also been released to call this by now too.
 These are considered 'idle tasks', which serve to run when no other tasks are available to run.
-They will spin on a reschedule check, entering an idle state each loop until they see pending tasks to run.
-They then call `__schedule()` in a loop (also conditional on pending tasks existing), and then loop back to the idle loop once everything is handled.
+They will spin on a check for pending work, entering an idle state each loop until they see pending tasks to run.
+They then call `__schedule()` in a loop (also conditional on pending tasks existing), and then return back to the idle loop once everything in the moment is handled.

-The `__schedule()` function is the main guts of the scheduler, which until now has been some nebulous controller that's governing our tasks.
+The `__schedule()` function is the main guts of the scheduler, which until now has seemed like some nebulous controller that's governing when and where our tasks run.
+In reality it isn't one isolated part of the system, but a function that a task calls when it decides to yield to any other waiting tasks.
 It starts by deciding which pending task should run (a whole can of worms right there), and then executing `context_switch()` if it changes from the current task.
 `context_switch()` is the point where the `current` task starts to change.
 Specifically, you can trace the changing of `current` (i.e., the PACA being updated with a new task pointer) to the following path